|Degree||Master of Arts|

 For this English track master’s in international management programme, non-native speakers of English need to certify language skills on at least B2 level, according to the Common European Framework of Reference (CEFR).
 This can be certified by a German Abitur or any common language test, such as e.g. TOEFL or IELTS.
 Additional German skills are highly recommended for international students.

 This degree course is held entirely in English to prepare you for an international work setting.
-By enrolling in this master's in international management programme, you will build your management skills based on the St. Gallen Model in the first two semesters.
-This management model teaches you to perceive a company systemically in interaction with its environment.
+By enrolling in this master's in international management programme, you will build your management skills.
+You learn to perceive a company systemically in interaction with its environment.
 Management is split-up into operative, strategic, and normative aspects.
 This concept will always be applied in an international context, teaching you how to tackle international teams, markets, or customers.

 During an eight-week internship, you will apply the new approaches directly into practice.
 Depending on the professional aims that you have, you can participate in a research project on leadership-related topics instead of the internship.

-The HdWM master’s in international management offer three specialisations in the third semester: International Sales Management, Human Resource Management, and IT Management.
+The HdWM master’s in international management offer three specialisations in the third semester: IT Management, People & Culture and International Sales Management.
 They will give your studies a specific focus that will support you in pursuing your international career.

 All HdWM study programmes are designed to enable graduates settling smoothly in the working world.
 Therefore, there are fixed practical elements in the curriculum, such as the 8-week internship, to allow you gaining practical experience during your studies.
 A network of about 60 partner companies* and the support of the HdWM Career Service will get you ready for your dream career.